Azure/trusted-internet-connection/README.md

 ## Considerations

-### Availability

 ### Operational excellence

 - [Azure Alerts](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview)  is built into the solution to notify the organization when an upload fails to deliver logs to the CLAW.
 It is up to the organization to determine the severity of this alert and how to respond.
-- Use ARM templates to speed up the deployment of additional TIC 3.0 architectures for new applications.
+- Use Azure Resource Manager (ARM) templates to speed up the deployment of additional TIC 3.0 architectures for new applications.

 ### Performance